-We offer a top notch “interior only” Condo inspection at a reasonable price of only $250 for any size unit.
+We offer a top notch “interior only” Condo inspection at a reasonable price of only $250 for up to 2000 sq.ft or just $295 for any size unit over 2000 sq. ft.
 This includes a limited amount of exterior features such as the air condenser unit and electrical meter and panel when accessible.

 No need to call for a quote as all units are the same fee!
 Access to the property is required by the listing agent or owner, or combination lock box.

 A pre-inspection agreement will be sent to the client for approval which details what is included in an inspection.
 This information is also available for viewing from this website.